White House nominee to lead the FAA glides through a Senate committee vote

 The gold standard is looking a bit tarnished after a year of close calls.
 In January, Delta and American planes nearly collided on a runway at John F. Kennedy International Airport in New York.

-"Delta 1943 cancel takeoff plans!," an unidentified air traffic controller shouted, according to audio from LiveATC.net.
+"Delta 1943 cancel takeoff clearance!," an unidentified air traffic controller shouted, according to audio from LiveATC.net.

 The next month, there was another close call on a foggy morning at Austin-Bergstrom International Airport in Texas, when a FedEx plane came within 100 feet of landing on a Southwest jet that had been told to takeoff on the same runway.